-We draw attention to Note 1 to the consolidated financial statements which describes the uncertainty related to the future outcome of the regulatory actions on the renewal of the Mineral Production Sharing Agreement for the Casiguran Nickel Project of Century Peak Corporation (CPC), a subsidiary of Century Peak Holdings Corporation.
+We draw attention to Note 1 to the consolidated financial statements which discusses the uncertainty related to the outcome of regulatory actions on the application for the renewal of the Mineral Production Sharing Agreement for the Casiguran Nickel Project of Century Peak Corporation (CPC), a subsidiary of Century Peak Holdings Corporation.
 Our opinion is not modified in respect of this matter.